 Personality & Meeting people - Ralph is friendly and very sociable when meeting new people and has a large wagging tail when doing so.
 He can become quite enthusiastic and sometimes can be vocal and jumpy.
 He is an affectionate dog and does enjoy a cuddle on his bed.
-He doesn’t always stay still, sometime forgets his size and may whack you with his constant wagging tail
+He doesn’t always stay still, sometimes forgets his size and may whack you with his constant wagging tail

 Exercise - Ralph enjoys his daily walks and play and would benefit from new owners hiring a secure place to run around once or twice a week.
 He needs a minimum of 1-2 hours daily.

-Off lead he is happy to stay around when out in our secure paddock but can become easily distracted by other dogs or people and will ignore most attempts to recall unless you have a squeaky toy in hand.
+Off lead, he is happy to stay around when out in our secure paddock but can become distracted by other dogs or people and will ignore most attempts to recall unless you have a squeaky toy in hand.
 Owners should understand that he is a Lurcher and may struggle to have a consistent and reliable recall when under distraction.

-On lead, during the start of the walk he does pull and can be a bit strong at times.
+On lead, during the start of the walk, he does pull and can be a bit strong at times.
 I do believe it is important new owners are up to working on this as it will be essential and will be the foundation when working on being calm even around distractions.
-After a run around or play date he can walk very nicely and definitely shows he has the potential to be an excellent walker.
+After a runaround or play date, he can walk very nicely and definitely shows he has the potential to be an excellent walker.

 Training - His previous owners have stated that he also knows to stay/wait, go to bed and kiss.
-He does appear to be reasonably house trained in kennels and hasn't shown destructive behaviour in kennels.
+He does appear to be reasonably house-trained in kennels and hasn't shown destructive behaviour in kennels.

 The adoption fee for Ralph is £200